scottish-government-design-system/designsystem.gov.scot/styles/responsive-spacing/index.md

 ## Spacing rules

-We’re working on guidance to standardise spacing for components often used together.
-For example form fields.
-We’ll add this to the Design System.
+We’re working on guidance to standardise spacing for components often used together, such as form fields.
+We’ll add this to the Design System when it's available.